 Fine art: Art created for purely aesthetic expression, communication, or contemplation.
 Painting and sculpture are the best known of the fine arts.

 Giclee: A giclee (zhee-clay) is an elegant, state-of-the-art reproduction that gives a vibrant color rendition of an original painting.
 Giclee, a French printmaker’s term for “sprayed”, was adopted to distinguish the technique from ordinary offset printing.
 It also signifies to the art buyer that the process and materials used to create the print were intended for the fine art market.
-A giclee is created by a digital printer’s tiny ink jets that spray millions of droplets of archival, water-based inks onto fine archival art paper or canvas known as the substrate.
+A giclee is created by a digital printer’s tiny ink jets that spray millions of droplets of archival, water-based inks onto fine archival art canvas known as the substrate.
 The combination of specific inks and substrate are carefully selected to assure maximum print longevity.
 Giclees are produced one at a time.
 Depending upon their size, this intricate printing process can take up to an hour or more for each print.
 Afterward, the giclees are coated with a protective finish.
-Whether printed on fine art paper or canvas, the end result is always the same: a beautifully reproduced work of art with the look and feel of the original painting.
+Whether printed on fine art canvas, the end result is always the same: a beautifully reproduced work of art with the look and feel of the original painting.

 Limited edition: A limit placed on the number of prints produced in a particular edition, in order to create a scarcity of the print.
 Limited editions are signed and numbered by the artist.
 Once the prints in the edition have been sold out, the digital file is then destroyed by the Giclée Printmaker in order to maintain the integrity of the limited edition.
 The image will not be published again in the same form.